scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour

 You emanate an aura of silence around yourself, extending out to a 5 tile radius.
 Make a spellcasting roll against 2 terrible dice.
-On success each creature within range of you adds the successes from your roll to any sound based stealth check while inside the aura.
+On success each creature within range of you adds the successes from your roll to any sound based stealth challenge while inside the aura.
 Creatures in the aura do not leave tracks and sounds are greatly inhibited.

 Add an enhanced die for every level cast above 2nd.